mosip/documentation/docs/build-&-deployment.md

 **Publishing build manually to PlayStore**

-A Google play console developer account is a must to publish build in PlayStore.
+A Google play console developer account is a must to publish builds in PlayStore.

 1. Set the backend URL and choose a theme (orange | purple) inside the `.env` file.
 2. Build the Apk or App bundle.
-3. Login to PlayStore and inside Internal testers create a new release.
+3. Login to PlayStore and create a new release inside Internal testers.
 4. Upload the Apk or App bundle to PlayStore.

 **Upload in PlayStore**